Happy climber at Uhuru sign

 Seriously ... it takes a team to get anyone up and down Kilimanjaro!

-At present roughly 50,000 people attempt to climb Kilimanjaro each year.
-This creates hundreds of stable and rewarding jobs for the Tanzanians who work as guides, cooks and porters, not to mention the various other spinoff jobs like drivers and hotel staff.
+The Kilimanjaro climbing industry creates hundreds of stable and rewarding jobs for the Tanzanians who work as guides, cooks and porters, not to mention the various other spinoff jobs like admin staff, drivers and hotel staff.

 Kilimanjaro has created opportunities within the local community and grown the economy in a massive way.
 When you book to climb Kilimanjaro, you're therefore supporting the local community (provided you travel with a reputable tour operator that pays its staff fairly).